 How much does the Seattle to Portland train cost?

-Here are some sample prices, which should only be used as a very general guideline.
+Here are some sample prices, which should only be used as a general guideline.

 Traveling with a bicycle on Amtrak